jglombitza/tutorial_nn_airshowers/README.md

 Find more examples for deep learning in physics at www.deeplearningphysics.org/.

+## Neural Network Playground
+Open the neural network playground at: https://playground.tensorflow.org and train your first neural network

 ## Fully-connected network
 Train a **fully-connected network** to reconstruct the energy of a cosmic-ray-induced air shower.